w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 *Open Set*: the patterns to be classified can belong to none of the known classes.

-- More realistic condition, but more challenging
+- More realistic conditions, but more challenging
 - Example: classify all fruits into {pears, bananas}

 Two possible solutions to the open set problem: